 The answer depends on whether the governmental entity is a non-federal or federal governmental entity.
-The DOL Leave Q&As confirm that the Expanded FMLA Leave Requirement applies to non-federal governmental employers regardless of how many employees they have.
+Both the Temporary Regulations and the DOL Leave Q&As confirm that the Expanded FMLA Leave Requirement applies to non-federal governmental employers regardless of how many employees they have.
 Thus, even larger-sized non-federal governmental employers (i.e., those with 500 or more employees) will need to comply with the new Expanded FMLA Leave Requirement.

-The DOL Q&As also address federal government employers and state that such employers are generally not subject to the Expanded FMLA Leave Requirement.
+The Temporary Regulations and the DOL Q&As both address federal government employers and state that such employers are generally not subject to the Expanded FMLA Leave Requirement.
 However, depending on the circumstances, some federal government employers are subject to the Expanded FMLA Leave Requirement.